-These exceptions should be used with caution, though.
+These exceptions should be used with caution, however.
 The GDPR doesn’t give specific definitions or examples of what counts as manifestly unfounded, excessive or repetitive, and organisations that use them must be capable of demonstrating their justification.

 What’s more, they can’t have a blanket policy for determining the acceptability of requests; they must instead consider each request on a case-by-case basis.

-In general, an unfounded request is one that the individual sends simply to disrupt the organisation, or which contains unsubstantiated accusations against the organisation.
+In general, an unfounded request is one that the individual sends to disrupt the organisation, or which contains unsubstantiated accusations against the organisation.